eslachance/dithcord/README.md

 Dithcord is a **WORK IN PROGRESS** library for Discord Bots.
 And by WIP I mean, it's fairly useless right now and is in heavy development.
 In other words, don't download it.

 > If you're wondering about the name, it's because Dithcord is built on Clojure, which is a *lisp*.
 Yes, I think it's a clever pun.
 No, I don't think it's ableist to joke about lisps.
 No more than the fact that the word itself is pronounced `lithp` if you have it.
-Thanks for the name, Jagrosh!

 ## Installation